testmailtt/webhook.site/docs/faq.markdown

 ## I'm getting a 405 Method Not Allowed, what's wrong?

-A: You might be copying the URL for the Webhook.site application, and not the actual URL.
+You might be copying the URL for the Webhook.site application, and not the actual URL.

 Webhook.site app (wrong):<br>`https://webhook.site/#!/6dbb3859-4ad5-4e85-acae-e44d6e37ea4a`